 On the day of the test:

-he examiner will ask for the Disclaimer form.
-Your driving licence is necessary as part of the normal legal driving requirements
+- The examiner will ask for the Disclaimer form.
+Your driving licence is also necessary as part of the normal legal driving requirements

 When you get there, reverse into a parking spot.
 The examiner will probably be early so will see you do this.
 Reversing shows that you are adopting the recommendations of the IAM, and also may complete one of the test requirements so you do not have to do it later.
 It also means that you do not start the actual test with a potentially difficult reverse.